dxw/playbook/_includes/sections/work-we-do/supporting-services.md

 - if things look like they're going to get difficult or the client seems unhappy, we are honest and assume good faith
-- if we make a mistake, we take responsibility and apologise, and if the client seems very upset, we let the account manager know
+- if we make a mistake, we take responsibility and apologise, and if the client seems upset, we let the account manager know
 - if we do become annoyed or frustrated by a ticket, we come back to it later

 ##### Don't over-deliver